duesomethingapp/support/index.md

 Turn on **Notify Earlier** in Import Options, then set **Move Up Due Time By** — anything from 1 minute to 60 hours.
 The task falls due that far ahead of the event, so there's time to act on it.
 Your calendar isn't touched.

-* A repeating event carries the same head start into every occurrence.
+- A repeating event carries the same head start into every occurrence.
-* All-day events are left alone.
+- All-day events are left alone.
 They have no time of day to bring forward, so their tasks fall due at your Default Due Time as usual.

-### How do I know which calendar a task came from?
+### How do I know a task is connected to a calendar?

+A green calendar icon appears next to the task's title, on iPhone, iPad, Mac, and Apple Watch.
+It means one of two things:

-An imported task's notes end with a line naming it — _Imported from the "Work" calendar_ — underneath the event's own location and notes.
+- The task came from a calendar event you imported.
+Its notes end with a line naming the calendar — _Imported from the "Work" calendar_ — underneath the event's own location and notes.
+- The task writes its own event, through **Add to Calendar** in the task editor.

+You can show only these tasks in Scheduled — see _Can I narrow down what Scheduled shows?_

 ### Can I put a task on my calendar?